Upgrade cluster runtime from Azure CLI

 Hardware Failure doesn't require Upgrade re-execution

-If a hardware failure during an upgrade has occurred, the runtime upgrade continues as long as the set thresholds are met for the compute and management/control nodes.
+If a hardware failure during an upgrade occurs, the runtime upgrade continues as long as the set thresholds are met for the compute and management/control nodes.
 Once the machine is fixed or replaced, it gets provisioned with the current platform runtime's OS, which contains the targeted version of the runtime.

 After a runtime upgrade, the cluster shows "Failed" Provisioning State